ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 $L$ is the packet length, $R$ is the transmission rate and the propagation delay is ignored.

 - At time $0$ the first bit of a packet arrives the current router.
-- At time $L/R$ the cuurent router receives the entire packet and begin to transmit it to the next router.
+- At time $L/R$ the current router receives the entire packet and begin to transmit it to the next router.
-- At time $2L/R$ the next router receives the entire packet and the transmission comlpete.
+- At time $2L/R$ the next router receives the entire packet and the transmission complete.

 So the total delay of this end-to-end transmission is $2L/R$

 ###### Generalize
 Assume there are $N$ links each of rate $R$ from source to destination, thus there are $N-1$ routers.
 We will have the end-to-end delay

-$$d_{end-to-end} = N{L\over R}$$
+$$d_{\text{end-to-end}} = N{L\over R}$$

 #### Queuing delays and packet loss
-Each packet switch has multiple links attacheed to it.
+Each packet switch has multiple links attached to it.
 For each link, the packet switch has an **output buffer**, a.k.a. **output queue**.
 If an arriving packet needs to be transmitted onto a link that is busy with another packet, the arriving packet must wait in the output buffer.
-Thus, in addition to the stor-and-forward delays, the **queuing delays** are introduced.
+Thus, in addition to the store-and-forward delays, the **queuing delays** are introduced.

 ![figure-1-12](./assets/images/chapter-1/figure-1-12.png)